 Summary

 Herbivore functioning varied substantially across the Indo-Pacific in accordance with top down (i.e. fishing pressure) and bottom up (i.e. benthic habitat) drivers which were specific to each functional group.
 In support of our first hypothesis, we found that small-bodied croppers were primarily controlled by bottom-up influences, with function maximised in complex habitats with high substrate availability and low macroalgae cover.
-Conversely, for larger bodied scraping fish, function was maximised on pristine wilderness reefs which have remained isolated from top-down fishing pressure but weakly associated with benthic habitat.
+Conversely, for larger bodied scraping fish, function was maximised on more pristine remote reefs which have remained isolated from top-down fishing pressure.
+Scraping function was weakly associated with benthic habitat.
 Furthermore, grazing function was largely correlated with grazer biomass, which supported our second hypothesis.
 By accounting for this strong dependency of grazing on fish biomass, we also identified a weak positive effect of species biodiversity (richness and evenness) on grazing rates, which demonstrates that spatial variation in the number and relative abundance of species can alter grazing functions.

 2..
 Cropper function is driven by bottom up benthic habitat

 Cropping rates were primarily mediated by benthic habitat type, in particular structural complexity, macroalgae cover, and substrate availability, emphasizing the strong dependence of small-bodied reef fishes on benthic composition (Munday and Jones 1998; Wilson et al. 2010).
-These bottom-up processes exceeded top-down fishing effects, likely because croppers are small-bodied and not targeted in reef-associated fisheries (REF).
+These bottom-up processes exceeded top-down fishing effects, likely because croppers are small-bodied and not targeted in many reef-associated fisheries (REF).
 In addition, the strong relationships between benthic composition and the grazing function of small-bodied reef fish may reflect the importance of food availability, which has been shown to have stronger control on coral reef surgeonfishes than fishing pressure (Russ et al. 2018).
 For example, the decrease in function with increasing macroalgae is likely because turf algae are less accessible to croppers under macroalgal canopies (Roff et al. 2015) whereas reefs with high substrate availability support turf mats which are grazed intensively (REF).
 An increase in available grazing substrate results in an increase in function due to the spatial constraints of individuals; so that as the amount of resources increase, so too do the fish that feed on them (Williams et al 2001).
 Benthic effects superseded fishing effects, implying that cropper functioning will respond more strongly to habitat disturbances, such as coral bleaching, habitat destruction, or enrichment of algal communities (REF), than to fishing.
-For example, disturbances which increase substrate availability, such as coral mortality from heat stress, might therefore be expected to stimulate an increase in cropping function.
+For example, disturbances which increase substrate availability for turf algal growth, such as coral mortality from heat stress, might therefore be expected to stimulate an increase in cropping function.
 Temporal analysis of cropping rates following habitat turnover would...

 4..
 Scraper function is driven by top down fishing pressure

 Scraper function was strongly influenced by fishing pressure, decreasing at sites with high exploitation.
-Fishing at inhabited reefs suppressed biomass levels far below those supported at pristine reefs such as the Chagos Archipelago, further indicating that selectivity for large-bodied scrapers has compromised scraping functions on coral reefs (Bellwood et al. 2011).
-The ‘pristine effect’ superseded influences of benthic and small-scale fishing protection, suggesting that any bottom-up control of scraping assemblages on inhabited reefs leads to minimal variation in their function.
-Furthermore, small-scale fishing protection failed to raise herbivore biomass to pristine levels, likely because of historical fishing effects (REF) and low protection compliance (REF) on those reefs, which can limit the effectiveness of small MPAs which neighbour fishing grounds.
+Fishing suppressed biomass levels far below those supported at semi-pristine remote reefs such as the Chagos Archipelago, further indicating that selectivity for large-bodied scrapers has compromised scraping functions on coral reefs (Bellwood et al. 2011).
+The ‘pristine effect’ superseded influences of benthic and small-scale fishing protection, suggesting that any bottom-up control of scraping assemblages on reefs leads to minimal variation in their function.
+Furthermore, small-scale fishing protection failed to raise herbivore biomass to pristine levels, likely because of historical fishing effects (REF), movement of fish across reserve boundaries (Graham & McClanahan 2013), and low protection compliance (REF) on many reefs, which can limit the effectiveness of small MPAs which neighbour fishing grounds.

 5A.
 Biomass and biodiversity increase herbivore function